polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-This is because only the nodes matching the specified modulo will be returned due to the "/%2" iterator
+This is because only the nodes matching the specified modulo will be returned, due to the `/%2` iterator
 at the end of the above expression.

 ### Extracting all even children

-To extract all even iterators, you could use the "left shift iterator", in combination with the modulo iterator,
+To extract all even iterators, you could for instance use the "left shift iterator", in combination with the modulo iterator,
-such as the code below demonstrates
+such as the code below demonstrates.

 ```
 _data